1:1 Physician Coaching

 Investment:

-If you’re unsure which option fits (CME vs non-CME), we can discuss during your consult.
+If you’re unsure which option is best (CME vs non-CME), we can discuss it during your consult.

 About the CME Option: If you choose the CME track, complete your coaching within the required time frame, and submit the CME survey at the end, you will receive a CME certificate for up to 12 AMA PRA Category 1 Credits™ through the Mindful Healers Physician Professional Development Program.
 More info here.